kimai/kimai1/README.md

 ===================

-This is the repository of Kimai, a open source time tracking software that runs on (almost) every webserver with PHP and MySQL.
+This is the repository of Kimai, a open source time tracking software that runs on (almost) every webserver with PHP and MySQL/PostgreSQL.

 You can get more information about this Time Tracking Software: